ajnisbet/opentopodata/docs/notes/running-without-docker.md

 ## Running Open Topo Data 1.5.0 on Debian 10

-A user (thanks [Luca](https://www.lucabert.de/!)was able to get Open Topo Data running on Debian 10 without docker and was kind enough to share their instructions.
+A user (thanks [Luca](https://www.lucabert.de/)!) was able to get Open Topo Data running on Debian 10 without docker and was kind enough to share their instructions.

 ### Minimal install